What is short trading?

 Example of short selling via derivatives

-For example, if the economic calendar shows a forecast for Germany’s manufacturing data being poor at the next release, you may expect the euro to be impacted by this data release and for the currency to decline against the US dollar.
+For example, suppose the economic calendar shows a forecast for Germany’s manufacturing data being poor at the next release.
+In that case, you may expect the euro to be impacted by this data release and for the currency to decline against the US dollar.

 Suppose the EUR/USD pair is trading at 1.0728/1.0738, and you decide to sell €20,000.